jhelgren/flask_movie_reviews/README.md

-## Flask Demo with a Database of Moview Reviews
+## Flask Demo with a Database of Movie Reviews

 This code creates a database of movies and reviews, which can be queried with a web browser.
 The code uses three data sources to generate a mock data set: